gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 </figure>
 </center>

 A plethora of data is generated in this setting, which can be utilised for decision-making or for sampling.
-This encompasses data from manufacturing instructions, deviation reports, electronic batch records, sensor and alarm data from the operational historian, or business data from the enterprise resource system.
+This encompasses data from manufacturing instructions, deviation reports, electronic batch records, sensor and alarm data from the operational historian, or business data from the enterprise resource planning system.

 <center>
 <figure>